 There is no doubt that the influx of portable devices in recent years has changed all of our lives.
-So many new smart phones and tablets and portable computers that can be used as tablets.
+So many new smartphones, tablets, and portable computers can be used as tablets.
 It’s a lot to take in.

 So what are the advantages of having a “Responsive Web Design”?

 1) Responsive sites are fluid.
 The content moves across any device once it is loaded.
 That means that you will see the same information on a desktop that you would on a tablet and also see it on a phone in a way that is easily legible and accessible.

 2) Responsive sites are cost effective.
 Your site will be used across all devices, meaning you don’t have to have a “desktop version” and a “mobile version” anymore.
 One website costs less than two so the savings can be substantial.

 3) It is recommended by Google.
 Google search engine loves responsive web design.
 Which means if you aren’t doing SEO then you will get a natural boost from google for having responsive.
 But if you are doing SEO then your efforts are enhanced by simply having a responsive web site.